 watch out for the guards with mission guns, and prepare for the laser light show, scared the shit out of us half way up!

-I also enjoyed climbing to the top of Mount Sinai where Moses gave his commandments! about 9 years agoAnswered by whoissteveanyway via Travellr.com
+I also enjoyed climbing to the top of Mount Sinai where Moses gave his commandments! over 9 years agoAnswered by whoissteveanyway via Travellr.com

 I would be really interested to visit places where the "rubbish people" live.
 The "rubbish people" are Christians in Egypt who are basically so descriminated against that they are forced to live in slum-like areas of the city and the only way they can afford to live is to gather and sort all of Cairos garbage for recycling and to find things to sell.
 Its really sad but it would be very interesting to visit the areas and see how they live.
 You can watch a documentary on them here: